Skip to content

 The goal is simple: fewer hoops, clearer expectations, and more dollars invested on farms.

-MCSFP is designed to support small and mid-sized farms, including:
+MCSFP is designed to support farms of all scales and scopes.

-Priority will be given to producers who are historically underserved and those seeking practical improvements that reduce risk, improve efficiency, or strengthen long-term farm viability, however any farm in good standing with the FSA can apply and will be considered.
+Priority will be given to those seeking practical improvements that reduce risk, improve efficiency, or strengthen long-term farm viability, however any farm in good standing with the FSA can apply and will be considered.

 Funding Regions & Local Partners